Client Reviews & Case Results

-Client was involved in a heated custody dispute with her ex-husband.
+A custody dispute occurred with the client and her ex-husband.
 Ex-husband had a good military job and had recently remarried and claimed he could provide a better standard of living for the children.
 After working extensively with the client to prepare the case, the Judge denied the father’s motion to change custody after hearing evidence about the client’s parenting abilities following a lengthy contested hearing.
 Client won the case despite the guardian ad litem for the child siding with the father.

 Criminal Charge in Norfolk: Embezzlement

-Client was charged with Embezzlement from a local big box store.
-The client was alleged to have taken the property of the store while working a shift at the cashier counter.
+A local big box store charged the client with Embezzlement.
+Allegedly the client took property from the store while working a shift at the cashier counter.
 Prior to trial, Chris issued a subpoena duces tecum to the local big box store for any and all video surveillance from the date in question.
 After a review of the video footage, Chris was able to successfully cross-examine the big box store’s loss prevention officer about the alleged incident.
-In his cross-examination, Chris was able to get the loss prevention officer to admit the situation looked suspicious but that she did not know what actually happened.
-At the conclusion of the trial, Chris argued the Commonwealth failed to prove the charge beyond a reasonable doubt and the Judge agreed.
-The charge was dismissed.
+Thru cross-examination, the loss prevention officer to admitted the situation looked suspicious but that she did not know what actually happened.
+In conclusion, Chris argued the Commonwealth failed to prove the charge beyond a reasonable doubt.
+The Judge agreed to dismiss the charges.

 Criminal Charge in Gloucester: Assault and Battery Against a Family or Household Member